nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the `.jar` file and copy into an empty folder.

    2. Double-click the jar file. <br>
       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.